 - provide evidence in the form of a post-16 diagnostic assessment, in English, from an educational psychologist or suitably qualified specialist teacher.

-The Students’ Union has a voluntary group, Disability Action, that works to make sure that all students who have a disability can access a fair provision of education and services.
+The Students’ Union's Disabled Students Network works to make sure that all students who have a disability can access a fair provision of education and services.
 They provide information, support and advice to students, as well as organising social events.

 Tel: 0115 846 8785

 Emergency Evacuation of People with a Disability and Personal Emergency Evacuation Plans

 The University of Nottingham is committed to promoting access for people who have a disability or long-term medical condition.
 This includes consideration of the requirements to enable effective evacuation of buildings in an emergency and if appropriate a Personal Emergency Evacuation Plan will be developed in conjunction with the individual.